-Service Type: Supports for Participant Direction Service Name: Supports Broker Service
+Service Type: Supports for Participant Direction

+Service Name: Supports Broker Service

+Provider Category: Agency Provider Type:

 Supports Brokerage Agency

+Provider Qualifications

+License (specify):

 Staff (direct, contracted, or in a consulting capacity) must successfully complete a Supports Broker Certification Program provided by ODP or its Designee to provide Supports Broker services.
 Staff hired on or after the effective date of this waiver must successfully complete the Supports Broker Certification Program prior to enrollment as a Supports Broker.
 Staff hired prior to the effective date of this waiver must complete this program by 1/1/19.